20A31A0502/FRTPROJECT/README.md

 ![Contact](https://github.com/20A31A0502/FRTPROJECT/assets/109936464/5223d352-4c37-4410-bf65-1fd2c096141f)

 # Azure DevOps Organizations
-Below are the screenshots of our Azure DevOps Organization which we created as a part of our project using "Azure Devops".
+Below are the screenshots of our Azure DevOps Organization which we created as a part of the project using "Azure Devops".

 ![Devops-1](https://github.com/20A31A0502/FRTPROJECT/assets/109936464/d2597e9e-eada-4db1-a1d4-610bf9ce06bb)